-- Best available Knowledge and Practice: The allocation and development of human uses shall be based on the latest state of knowledge of the ecosystems as such and the practice of safeguarding the components of the marine ecosystem in the best possible way. - Precaution: A far-sighted, anticipatory and preventive planning shall promote sustainable use in marine areas and shall exclude risks and hazards of human activities on the marine ecosystem.
-Those activities that according to current scientific knowledge may lead to significant or irreversible impacts on the marine ecosystem and whose impacts may not be in total or in parts sufficiently predictable at present require a specific careful survey and weighting of the risks. - Alternative development: Reasonable alternatives shall be developed to find solutions to avoid or reduce negative environmental and other impacts as well as impacts on the ecosystem goods and services. - Identification of ecosystem services: In order to ensure a socio-economic evaluation of effects and potentials, the ecosystem services provided need to be identified. - Mitigation: The measures are envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan. - Relational Understanding: It is necessary to consider various effects on the ecosystem caused by human activities and interactions between human activities and the ecosystem, as well as among various human activities.
-This includes direct/indirect, cumulative, short/long-term, permanent/temporary and positive/negative effects, as well as interrelations including sealand interaction. - Participation and Communication: All relevant authorities and stakeholders as well as a wider public shall be involved in the planning process at an early stage.
-The results shall be

-- communicated.
-Integrated Coastal Management (also known as ICM), as an informal and flexible instrument, can support the process of participation and communication. - Subsidiarity and Coherence: Maritime spatial planning with an ecosystem-based approach as an overarching principle shall be carried out at the most appropriate level and shall seek coherence between the different levels. - Adaptation: The sustainable use of the ecosystem should apply an iterative process including monitoring, reviewing and evaluation of both the process and the outcome.
+- Best Knowledge and Practice: The allocation and development of human uses shall be based on the latest state of knowledge of the ecosystems as such and the practice of safeguarding the components of the marine ecosystem in the best possible way. - Precaution: A far-sighted, anticipatory and preventive planning shall promote sustainable use in marine areas and shall exclude risks and hazards of human activities on the marine ecosystem.
+Those activities that according to current scientific knowledge may lead to significant or irreversible impacts on the marine ecosystem and whose impacts may not be in total or in parts sufficiently predictable at present require a specific careful survey and weighting of the risks. - Alternative development: Reasonable alternatives shall be developed to find solutions to avoid or reduce negative environmental and other impacts as well as on the ecosystem goods and services. - Identification of ecosystem services: In order to ensure a socioeconomic evaluation of effects and potentials, the ecosystem services provided need to be identified. - Mitigation: The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan. - Relational Understanding: It is necessary to consider various effects on the ecosystem caused by human activities and\interactions between human activities and the ecosystem, as well as among various human activities.
+This includes direct/indirect, cumulative, short/long-term, permanent/temporary and positive/negative effects, as well as interrelations including sea-land interaction. - Participation and Communication: All relevant authorities and stakeholders as well as a wider public shall be involved in the process at an early stage.
+The results shall be communicated.
+The Integrated Coastal Management (also known as ICZM), as an informal and flexible instrument, can support the process of participation and communication. - Subsidiarity and Coherence: Maritime spatial planning with an ecosystem-based approach as an overarching principle shall be carried out at the most appropriate level and shall seek coherence between the different levels. - Adaptation: The sustainable use of the ecosystem should apply an iterative process including monitoring and reviewing.